CharlieTheCatMeow/HackPad/README.md

 - one rotary encoder
 - one OLED display
 - 6 LEDs
-- updated the shell

-(I may have to update the firmware once I get my hands on the physical keyboard)

 ## Firmware:
-The keyboard will run on QMK firmware.
-It may be updated in the future (Once I get the parts).
+The keyboard runs on QMK firmware.
+There are 4 layers in total.
+The layer is visible on the OLED screen.
+There is also a layer indicator on the first LED, it changes color.
+The other 5 LED's play a little animation when you click the keys.
+Everything should work as expected.

 ## The finished product:
  ![Hackpad](Assets/HackpadIRL.jpeg)